-The same goes for business.
-You see, if you truly believe you don’t have what it takes and that no one will want to listen to you…or that people will judge you negatively, you are not going to be successful in business.
-You can’t hide behind anyone else when you’re in business.
+The same goes for all of your important goals.
+You see, if you truly believe you don’t have what it takes and that no one will want to listen to you…or that people will judge you negatively, you’re not going to reach your goals.
+These kinds of thoughts hold you back.

-You are the leader, you’re in charge.
-So the question is, do you need to be confident to do this?
+You are the leader of your life.
+You’re in charge.
+So the question is, do you need to be confident before you can start?

 How Important is Confidence?